 Not every Mac app needs to be as feature-filled as Photoshop.
 Some of the best Mac apps are just simple utilities that do one thing well in the background.
 Others let you create rules and triggers for automating your Mac.
 In this section, we’ll look at this kind of utility apps.

-Amphetamine is a free app with a simple idea: when you need your Mac to stay on, you click its menu bar icon.
+Amphetamine is a free app with a simple idea.
+When you need your Mac to stay on, you click its menu bar icon.
 That way your Mac won’t go to sleep in the middle of important downloads.

 If you use a lot of apps, your Mac’s menu bar is probably pretty crowded.
 Bartender sorts that out.
 You can choose to have apps display in the menu bar, in a special Bartender menu bar, or to be totally hidden.
 It’s the only thing that keeps my desktop looking clean!

-26. Keyboard Maestro
+32. Keyboard Maestro

 To give you some examples, I’ve used it to create custom keyboard shortcuts, track how I spend my time on my computer, publicly shame myself, and much more.
 While it’s probably overkill for a lot of users, if you want to get the most out of your Mac you need to check it out.

-The trackpad is one of the best things about MacBooks; it’s so smooth and easy to use.
+The trackpad is one of the best things about MacBooks.
+It’s so smooth and easy to use.
 It’s just a shame that macOS’s built-in gestures are so limited.
 With BetterTouchTool, though, you can create your own.